 6. Try Something New

-Thinking of taking a course to kickstart your career in the film and games industry?
+Thinking of taking a course to expand your film and game skill set and versatility?

 With a decade of experience in the online learning realm, CG Spectrum courses are designed to help you become the best trained, best connected, and best prepared for life beyond school.
 Be personally taught by amazing industry mentors who have worked for top film and games studios around the world.
 Check out our beginner and advanced online courses and apply today!